 Despite ever increasing data privacy laws, companies will somehow either find a way around them or simply ignore them.
-German auto manufacturer Mercedes has become the latest corporate to join the ranks of privacy violators by fitting their cars with tracking sensors.
+German auto manufacturer Mercedes has become the latest corporate to join the ranks of privacy violators by fitting their cars with vehicle tracking sensors.

-The company admitted not only that the cars it sold were fitted with a tracking device that can pinpoint the cars' location, but that it would use the information at its whim.
+The company admitted not only that the cars it sold were fitted with a vehicle tracking device that can pinpoint the cars' location, but that it would use the information at its whim.
 Circumstances of such include when car finance customers default on their payments so they can be tracked down.

 They also admitted that information about the car owners and location details are shared with third party bailiffs and recovery firms to hunt down and reposes the cars.
 They sold more than 170,000 new cars in Britain alone last year.

 Art Dahnert, Managing Consultant at Synopsys Software Integrity Group, commented extensively on the matter, sharing;